renarsvilnis/fiware-object-storage-ge/README.md

 Helper function for identifying the tenant for the region.

-> As tenants are static per Object Storage instance, once you query the tenant ID you can pass it to the config to reduce initiate time. **NOT YET IMPLEMENTED**
+> As tenants are static per Object Storage instance, once find out the tenant ID you can pass it in through the config to reduce initiation time.

 ```javascript
 storage.lookupTenant()